eembc/sec-trace/README.md

 ./config.py set MBEDTLS_SHA512_C
 ```

+Also included is a an config_extra.src file, which is everything that was
+in the original mbedTLS 2.24 study that we did.
+Only one had a huge impact:

 Questions: Should we configure for CTR or HMAC DRBG?
 (We have a choice)

 Note: For some reason both secp256r1 and secp384r1 curves are requried which